|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-At 13:00 hours, the convoy was attacked by G4M1 Betty bombers from the 751 Kokutai and 705 Kokutai.
+On March 8, 1943 while the convoy was off Porlock Harbor on north coast of New Guinea when targeted by Imperial Japanese Navy (IJN) G4M1 Bettys from 751 Kokutai (751 Air Group) and 705 Kokutai (705 Air Group).
 One squadron attacked one group targeted an AK [transport] and corvette, but scored only near misses.
-One squadron attacked s'Jacob An American pilot claimed a Betty shot down but misidentified escorting fighters as Ki-43 Oscars.
+The other group targeted s'Jacob.
 During the attack, an aerial bomb hit the s'Jacob number 3 hatch causing major structural damage, listed to starboard then rolled over sinking bow first.
+During the attack, a U.S. pilot claimed a Betty shot down but misidentified the escorting fighters as Ki-43 Oscars.